 Simply installing two VPN apps on a single device and connecting both without establishing IP routes ahead of time can cause trouble, such as memory leaks and DNS errors.
 The exact result varies depending on the particular VPN clients’ implementation.

-We tested a few VPNs on Windows 10 just to see what would happen if we connect them at the same time.
-In our testing, either the first VPN prevented the second from connecting at all (ExpressVPN prevents NordVPN from connecting), or the second VPN took over completely (PrivateVPN took over even though Ivacy was still connected).
+We tested a few VPNs on Windows 10 to see what would happen if we connected them simultaneously.
+In our testing, one of two things happened.
+Either the first VPN prevented the second from connecting at all (ExpressVPN prevents NordVPN from connecting) or the second VPN took over completely (PrivateVPN took over even though Ivacy was still connected).
 The VPNs did not operate in tandem, and running a traceroute gave the same results with one VPN connected as with two.

-In short, connecting two VPNs at the same time on the same device is not the same as using a multi-hop VPN and can result in undesirable behavior and errors.
+In short, connecting two VPNs at the same time on the same device is not the same as using a multi-hop VPN.
+In fact, it can result in undesirable behavior and errors.

 Chaining VPN servers from different providers

-If you want to chain VPN servers from different providers, a better option is to set up one VPN on your laptop or smartphone, and the second VPN on your wifi router or a virtual machine.
+You can chain VPN servers from different providers, but there’s a better option.
+We recommend installing one VPN on your laptop and the other on your wifi router or a virtual machine.
 This has a similar result to using a double-hop VPN from a provider like NordVPN.
 The flow of data looks like this:

 - VPN A on your device encrypts data and sends it to the router or VM.

-- VPN B on the router or VM encrypts the data a second time and sends it to VPN B’s server.
+- The router’s VPN or virtual machine encrypts the data a second time and sends it to VPN B’s server.

 - VPN server B receives the data, removes the second layer of encryption, and sends it on to VPN server A.

-- VPN server A receives the data, removes the first layer of encryption, and sends the fully decrypted data on to its destination.
+- VPN server A receives the data and removes the first layer of encryption.
+Finally, it sends the fully decrypted data on to its destination.

-The process is reversed for incoming internet traffic.
-Websites and apps can only trace traffic back to VPN server A, while your ISP can only see that information is being sent to VPN server B.
+The process happens in reverse for incoming internet traffic.
+Websites and apps can only trace traffic back to VPN server A, while your ISP only sees that information is being sent to VPN server B.

 Multi-hop VPN: FAQs